+Virtual Libraries have so many uses in the classroom.
 The changes to the way we deliver instruction this year required a lot of new technologies and tools for keeping students engaged.
 My two passions are having fun while learning and reading every day.
 I always made it a goal to read at least 1 quality picture book and 1 chapter from a book aloud each day.
-While I still think that should most definitely be a goal to strive for, the challenges of this school year means getting creative with how students can be exposed to new literature and have access to quality read alouds.
+While I still think that should most definitely be a goal to strive for, the challenges of this school year mean getting creative with how students can be exposed to new literature and have access to quality read alouds.

 Virtual classrooms and libraries became a solution for organization and sharing links and tools with students and families in a visually friendly way.
-I made my first virtual library for back to school.
+I made my first virtual library for back-to-school.
 It was such a hit, I decided to make one for each month.
-I love hearing how much your students enjoy listening to the books for each month.
+I love hearing how much your students enjoy listening to the books each month.
 I thought I would share some different ideas for how you can utilize these virtual libraries in your classroom–online or in person.

-- Daily book discussion: The virtual library format makes it a great independent activity.
+The virtual library format makes it a great independent activity.
 But, it could also be a collaborative time each day to listen to a book and have a discussion.
 Search free book discussion prompts to plan questions in advance.
-You may begin with some pre-reading questions or sharing a few prompts you will discuss afterwards to students can prepare.
-Listen to the book of the day as a class by projecting on a screen or interactive whiteboard or sharing your screen on Zoom or Meets.
+You may begin with some pre-reading questions or share a few prompts you will discuss afterward to students can prepare.
+Listen to the book of the day as a class by projecting it on a screen or interactive whiteboard or sharing your screen on Zoom or Meets.
 Then, lead your discussion.
-Establish a system for sharing responses whether that be allowing students to type in the chat or use hand signals to agree, disagree or add more to a classmates’ response.
+Establish a system for sharing responses whether that be allowing students to type in the chat or use hand signals to agree, disagree or add more to a classmate’s response.
 This can be such a rich literacy activity filled with opportunities for vocabulary, questioning, and deeper thinking.

 At the beginning of each month, you can introduce the virtual library and allow students to explore without opening any books.
 Ask them questions about the topics and themes they notice.
 Do they recognize any familiar authors?
 Characters?
-After taking a couple of minutes to gaze, use a Google form, a poll (see how to do this in Zoom) or a silent vote to gauge interest in the books.
+After taking a couple of minutes to gaze, use a Google form, a poll or a silent vote to gauge interest in the books.
 You could decide on just two or three to ask students to vote on.
 Or, include all of the titles to choose from.
-This will allow you to get an idea of their interest and incorporate their choice into the daily read aloud.
+This will allow you to get an idea of their interest and incorporate their choice into the daily read-aloud.

-- Compare and Contrast: Using two texts from the virtual library to compare and contrast is perfect since there are always at least two texts with the same topic/theme.
-Use with a graphic organizer or Jamboard template.
-You can find the graphic organizer below and more here.
+Using two texts from the virtual library to compare and contrast is perfect since there are always at least two texts with the same topic/theme.
+Use a graphic organizer or Jamboard template.

-- Incorporate a mini-lesson: Connect one of the virtual library books into the phonics or comprehension skill you are currently working on.
+Connect one of the virtual library books to the phonics or comprehension skill you are currently working on.
 For example, I always love to use Somebody Loves You, Mr. Hatch to teach character traits.
 I pair it with my Comprehension Kit for Understanding Characters.
 For more lesson ideas, check out this blog post.

-- Author Exploration: Have students build on their interest in a particular book by learning more about the author.
+Have students build on their interest in a particular book by learning more about the author.
 See if the author has a website and check out other books they have written.
-Students could even create a picture library filled with read alouds by that author.
+Students could even create a picture library filled with read-alouds by that author.

-- Listen for Enjoyment: Last but certainly not least, allow students to just enjoy listening to one of the stories–no strings attached!
-We do not need to make every read aloud “educational”.
+Last but certainly not least, allow students to just enjoy listening to one of the stories–no strings attached!
+We do not need to make every read-aloud “educational”.
 Listening to stories is educational in itself.
 And we need to be mindful about passing along the ability to read and listen to books for enjoyment.

 If you’d like to receive my virtual libraries, click here.